 STONE SOUP COMMUNITY LUNCHEON Every first Wednesday of the month from October to June, Noon to 1 pm All are invited for Stone Soup where your presence is the secret (and most important) ingredient.
 We provide the soup and coffee/tea, you bring something to share (bread, juice, appetizer/dessert).
 So please, join me for an hour with food, friends, and conversation. ~ Rev. Craig

 THE BUUC WOMEN'S ALLIANCE During the church year (September through June,) second Wednesday each month at 7 pm at the BUUC or in a member’s home unless otherwise noted.
 All women are welcome.
 Contact Laurie Magnuson for more information.
-The December Women’s Alliance Meeting will be on Friday, December 7 at 6:30pm at the Spencer Country Inn.
-See Laurie or Barb Hale if you plan to attend, so they can get a count.
 The Women’s Alliance is open to all women in the community.
 This year we have some plans in the making.
 We are also planning a fun day of health awareness and relaxation methods this spring and are happy to once again be presenting our Goods and Services Silent Auction at at date to be determined.
 Please feel free to join us.
 Contact Laurie Magnuson at LMagnuson@randolphproducts.com for more information.

-CHOIR REHEARSAL Choir rehearsals resumed August 16, 2018 and continues through June 13, 2019.
+CHOIR REHEARSAL Choir rehearsals resume August 15, 2019 and continue through June 18, 2020.
 If you are interested in joining choir, or have other musical skills to share please get in touch with Music Director Lila M Farrar; email@example.com or 508 867 8806.